Tham Luang cave rescue: Challenges

-From the outset, rescue workers battled rising water levels.
-In an effort to drain the cave, a stone diversion dam was built upstream and systems were installed to pump water out of the cave and divert flows that were entering it.
+The rescue workers battled rising water levels from the outset.
+In an effort to drain the cave, a stone diversion dam was built upstream, and systems were installed to pump water out of the cave and divert flows that were entering it.
 On 4 July, it was estimated that the pumps were removing 1,600,000 L/hour from the cave, ruining nearby farm fields in the process.
-For a time, well-meaning volunteers inadvertently pumped water back into the groundwater supply.
-Helped by a spell of unseasonably dry weather, these efforts reduced water levels by 1.5 cm per hour on 5 July, enabling rescue teams to walk 1.5 km into the cave.
-However, heavy rains forecast for 8 July were expected to halt or reverse this process and could even flood the position where the team was trapped.
+For a time, well-meaning volunteers were inadvertently pumping water back into the groundwater supply.
+Helped by a spell of unseasonably dry weather, these efforts reduced water levels by 1.5 cm per hour on 5 July, enabling the rescue teams to walk 1.5 km into the cave.
+However, heavy rains forecast for 8 July were expected to halt or reverse the process and could even flood the position where the boys and their coach were trapped.

-On 6 July, the oxygen level in the cave was detected to have dropped, raising fears that the boys might develop hypoxia if they remained for a prolonged time.
-By 8 July the oxygen level was measured to be 15%; the level needed to maintain normal function for humans is between 19.5% and 23.5%.
+On 6 July, the oxygen level in the cave was detected to have dropped, raising fears that the boys might develop hypoxia if they remained there for a prolonged time.
+By 8 July, the oxygen level was measured to be 15%; the level needed to maintain normal function for humans is between 19.5% and 23.5%.
 Thai military engineers attempted to install an air supply line to the boys, but the effort was abandoned as impractical.